graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 }
 ```

-### 16. `WriteToStringAsync` has extension method has been removed.
+### 16. The `WriteToStringAsync` extension methods have been removed.

 Please use the `Serialize()` method of an `IGraphQLTextSerializer` implementation.
 The asynchronous text serialization methods have been removed as the underlying serialization
 providers execute synchronously when serializing to a string.

 The `WriteAsync()` method can be used to asynchronously serialize to a stream.
 However,
-the Newtonsoft.Json serializer does not support asynchronous serialization, so synchronous
+the `Newtonsoft.Json` serializer does not support asynchronous serialization, so synchronous
 calls are made to the underlying stream.
-Only System.Text.Json supports asynchronous writing.
+Only `System.Text.Json` supports asynchronous writing.

 ### 17. Other changes to the serialization infrastructure